 Paro, the second biggest city of Bhutan has its own reasons to feature in the travel plan of all tourists visiting Bhutan.
-It offers a vibrant combination of nature’s beauty and Bhutan‘s architecture and in case, you are planning to reach Bhutan through airways, You will land at Paro itself, only commercial airport in Bhutan.
-Here are the top 5 things that you must do while being in Paro –
+It offers a vibrant combination of nature’s beauty and Bhutan‘s architecture.
+Bhutan’s famous Tiger’s Nest Monastery is in Paro only.

 1. Hike to the famous Tiger’s Nest Monastery